antonkudinov/homework-1/README.md

 ### Technical requirements

-You have total control over framework and tools, as long as application is written in Java.
+You have total control over framework and tools (except Spring, sorry), as long as application is written in Java.
 Feel free to write tests in any JVM language.

 ### What gets evaluated